mmaulwurff/zabor/Readme.md

 stuff.
 For this to work, all handlers must have "VmAbortHandler" somewhere in their class name.

+Also there is `zabor` console command for gathering a report by manual request.

 ## How to use

 ### As a standalone add-on